gregorriegler/mob-programming-rpg/docs/backlog.md

 - r Fix implicit any types (now that set compiler options to disallow implicit any)

 # Doing (WIP)
-- F!! gain points using a form per player, where you choose actions/skills deserving points [scoring points](../docs/scoring-points.md)
+- **Points Form** F!! gain points using a form per player, where you choose actions/skills deserving points [scoring points](../docs/scoring-points.md)
   - [ ] F!!
 Show the skills in the card - below the points bar, per role
   - [ ] F!!
 Gain points (based on these skills per role)

 # To Do (prioritized) (r = refactor, d = doc, f = feature, b = bug, e = environment)

-- B   Timer does not refresh for many people without restarting.
+- **Timer Sync** B Timer does not refresh for many people without restarting.
 - F   Positions should stay in same place on screen (with player names rotating through).
 - F   Make timer time-out more obvious.
 Maybe with noise.
 Maybe by locking screen.
 - F   Add skills to mobber (Speak up.
 Be quiet)